 Whilst he was at University he entered an essay competition entitled Is it lawful to enslave others against their will?
 His research for this essay was to change his life completely.

-On his journey from Cambridge, he stopped to rest his horse halfway down a hill on the approach to the small Hertfordshire village of Wadesmill.
+On his journey from Cambridge, Clarkson began to turn over in his mind his outrage that slavery should be allowed to continue.
+He stopped to rest his horse halfway down a hill on the approach to the small Hertfordshire village of Wadesmill.

 ‘A thought came into my mind,’ he wrote, ‘that if the contents of the Essay were true, it was time some person should see these calamities to their end’.

 Having been ordained deacon, he never sought to become a priest, but instead devoted his life to the abolition of the slave trade and of slavery itself.
 Nobody worked harder than he to overthrow slavery.

 Clarkson had tireless energy and hated injustice.
 With the support of Quakers, and other nonconformists, he co-founded the Committee for the Abolition of the Slave Trade in May 1787.
 He approached the young William Wilberforce for support who, as an Evangelical Christian, was one of very few parliamentarians to have had sympathy with an earlier Quaker petition.

-His efforts were crucial to the anti-slavery campaign.
+He laboured tirelessly and his efforts were crucial to the anti-slavery campaign.
 Working with a small group of other abolitionists, including John Wesley and Josiah Wedgewood, he travelled all over the country, to major seaports especially Bristol and Liverpool, a major base of slave trading syndicates, to seek first-hand evidence of the facts and horrors of slavery.